 But what about that verse that says to avoid even the appearance of evil?
 Doesn’t that mean we should steer clear of ghosts and ghouls?
 Well, to start with, that isn’t exactly what the verse says.
 The verse is 1 Thessalonians 5:22, and it says “abstain from every form of evil.”
 The word “form” doesn’t mean “appearance,” but rather “outward manifestation.”
 So it isn’t saying to be careful to not look like you are being evil.
 It means that we should stay away from the places where evil shows up.
-Of, it is still a good idea to not give off the wrong appearances, but that can be a judgment call.
+Of course, it is still a good idea to not give off the wrong appearances, but that can be a judgment call.
 That involves knowing what the local perception is, whether or not the person making the judgment is a Pharisee or a weaker brother, and where to draw reasonable lines.
 That’s the kind of decision that is up to Christian liberty, done in love.
 You may want to abstain from Halloween.
 It might be a good idea.
-Indeed, I think many Halloween parties are and much Halloween imagery is unbecoming and unedifying.
+Indeed, I think many Halloween parties are a bad idea and much Halloween imagery is unbecoming and unedifying.
 But we need to be careful to acknowledge that there is not a divine law about Halloween as such.
 Christians should use their loving judgment to decide whether they can have fun doing Halloween activities in such a way that glorifies God and shows love to their neighbor.

 Finally, are there any reasons to participate in Halloween?
 This will again depend on your situation, but I can think of a few.
 Halloween is one of the only times in our day where you can meet your neighbors.
 In fact, if you let them, tons of strangers will stream right to your door, and you will have a great opportunity to get to know them and even build a relationship that could lead to fruitful opportunities for evangelism and discipleship.
 If done appropriately and in good fun, Halloween can also be a good opportunity for parents to participate along with their kids in neighborhood fun.
 Again, though, it’s up to you.
 If it make sense and doesn’t cause problems, then go for it.
 But if you don’t want to, then don’t worry about it.
 There’s no law for these things.